Updated April 27, 2023

-Buying of regular and daily goods that involve very less money and also minimum research work fits under this type of goods buying behaviour.
-For example buying goods from the grocery store that are goods used on daily basis like milk, eggs, bread, etc
+Buying regular and daily goods that involve much less money and minimum research work fits under this type of goods buying behaviour.
+For example buying goods from the grocery store that are goods used daily like milk, eggs, bread, etc

 Buying products occasionally or limited decision making

-When a consumer tries to gain information about unfamiliar brands of familiar products of not very high value goods this is when a consumer makes a decision however occasionally.
-The time required to gather such information is quite moderate for example buying of goods like clothes and cosmetics.
+When a consumer tries to gain information about unfamiliar brands of familiar products of not very high-value goods, a consumer makes a decision, however, occasionally.
+The time required to gather such information is relatively moderate, for example, buying goods like clothes and cosmetics.

 Complex and involvement or extensive decision making

-Buying of products such as computers, laptops, property, cars, education, etc which requires a huge amount of research and economic involvement comes under this category or type.
-This decision take time as it needs too much of research work as the consumer will study almost all the options available in his economic range, the research is prolonged as the customer would want to buy the best option available for the price he is paying.
+Buying products such as computers, laptops, property, cars, education, etc., which requires tremendous research and economic involvement, comes under this category or type.
+This decision take time as it needs too much research work as the consumer will study almost all the options available in his economic range; the research is prolonged as the customer would want to buy the best option available for the price he is paying.

-The last type is the impulse buying or the conscious planning type
+The last type is the impulse buying or conscious planning type.

-The job of the organizations here is to educate the consumers about their goods and services and motivate them to buy their goods and services.
-Predicting single or consumer behaviour of a group is not just difficult because you never know what factors might influence them and when.
-Reason being the consumers today have a huge variety of choice and a number of factors influence the behaviour of the consumers.
-Let’s take a look at the notes given below to understand what influences consumer behaviour.
+The job of the organizations here is to educate the consumers about their goods and services and motivate them to buy them.
+Predicting a group’s single or consumer behaviour is not just difficult because you never know what factors might influence them and when.
+The reason is that consumers today have a wide variety of choices, and several factors influence the behaviour of consumers.
+Let’s look at the notes below to understand what affects consumer behaviour.

 Important factors that influence consumer behaviour

-You for sure might be wondering as to what is it that influences these consumers, how do we analyzes when is their purchase pattern going to change.
-Of course only the influencing factors will confirm what will change the consumers buying pattern.
+You might be wondering what influences these consumers and how we analyze when their purchase patterns change.
+Of course, only the influencing factors will confirm what will change the consumer’s buying pattern.

 We have four main factors that affect consumer behaviour they are;

-Culture plays a very vital role in the determining consumer behaviour it is sub divided in
+Culture plays a very vital role in determining consumer behaviour; it is subdivided in

-Culture is a very complex belief of human behaviour it includes the human society, the roles that the society plays, the behaviour of the society, its values customs and traditions.
-Culture needs to be examined as it is a very important factor that influences consumer behaviour.
+Culture is a very complex belief of human behavior; it includes the human society, the roles that the society plays, the behaviour of the society, its values, customs, and traditions.
+Culture must be examined as it is a significant factor influencing consumer behaviour.

-Sub-culture is the group of people who share the same values, customs and traditions.
-You can define them as the nation, the religion, racial groups and also groups of people sharing the same geographic location
+Subculture is a group with the same values, customs, and traditions.
+You can define them as the nation, religion, racial groups, and people sharing the exact geographic location.

 - Social Class

-Society possesses social class; in fact every society possesses one.
-It is important to know what social class is being targeted as normally the buying behaviour of a social class is quite similar.
-Remember not just the income but even other factors describe social class of a group of consumers.
+Society possesses social class; every society has one.
+It is essential to know what social course is being targeted; usually, the buying behavior of a social class is quite similar.
+Remember, income and other factors describe a social class of a group of consumers.